tosin-e/tosin-e/README.md

 ###  Data Analysis Projects
 *These are personal projects I am currently working on or planning to undertake to enhance my data analysis skills and apply my learning in practical scenarios:*

- ###  Project 1: Transfer Fees vs. Player Performance: A Data-Driven Analysis: (In Progress)
+ ###  Project 1: Transfer Fees vs. Player Performance: A Data-Driven Analysis:
 Investigating the relationship between football transfer fees and player performance metrics through:
 - Web scraping and data cleaning
 - Exploratory data analysis (EDA)